 Radius Engineering Unlimited makes survival shelters which have fiberglass shells, which isn’t going to rust like steel shells and is also less likely to crack than concrete shells.
 They have fantastic air purification systems which use 3 different purifiers.
 Radius builds its bunkers with nuclear warfare in mind, so the air purifier has a UV-radiation sterilization system too.

 These underground shelters are mostly meant for military and government use, but they do have family models too.
 The prices start at $200,000 and a multi-family pod is going to cost around $2 million.
-One note: the company has been around for 30 years, but their website recently went offline.
-So, I’m not sure how you’d be able to contact them if you wanted your own survival shelter.
+Note: the company has recently stopped selling to civilians – more information here

 DIY Shipping Container Underground Shelter